resucutie/localbooru/README.md

 # LocalBooru
 Your personal booru collection

 This is a cross platform local booru collection that exclusively works on your local storage, without selfhosting.
-Will require importing

 ## Targetted platforms
-- Android (F-droid)
+- Android
 - Linux
 - Windows
 - macOS

+### Planned platforms
-- iOS (Sideloading) (Not avaiable as of now)
+- iOS (Sideloading)

 ## Install
 ### Windows